 The Neighbors: Occupations

-executive, management, and professional occupations, with 22.0% of the residents employed.
+manufacturing and laborer occupations, with 21.7% of the residents employed.

 The Neighbors: Ethnicity / Ancestry